Central Library users to be asked for their views on future café provision

 From 6 January 2020 a consultation will open asking for feedback on future sustainable options for the café space.
 People will have until 31 January, 2020 to submit their views.

-Feedback will be collated during the first week in February before the library service invites bids from the market to run the facility.
+Feedback will be collated during the first week in February before the library service invites expressions of interest from the market to run the facility.
 It is anticipated potential café providers will be assessed during March with the new café provision opening by May.